Tampa Bay Buccaneers: Throwback uniform

-Following their uniform change in 1997, the Buccaneers did not wear the old orange uniforms, even during popular league-sponsored "throwback" weekends.
+After their uniform change in 1997, the Buccaneers did not wear the old orange uniforms, even during popular league-sponsored "throwback" weekends.
 The old uniforms were mostly eschewed by the club, and the sale of team merchandise in the old color scheme was embargoed for several years.
-Fans' opinions of the old uniforms were equally as negative.
+Fans' opinions of the old uniforms were equally negative.
 However, after over a decade, there was a renewed interest in the old uniforms, as throwbacks and other alternate uniforms across the league were becoming increasingly popular.
 In 2008, the team revealed that they would be wearing orange throwback uniforms for one game in the 2009 season.
 Their use was in conjunction with the creation of a Buccaneers Ring of Honor, celebrating the 30th anniversary of the 1979 division championship team.

 Throwback merchandise went on sale in the summer of 2009, and referred to the orange color not as "Florida Orange", but as "Orange Glaze".
 Considerable research was done using photographs and old uniforms to match the original color schemes.
 The dagger-biting pirate was given a cleaned-up look, and the orange, red, and white uniforms debuted against the Packers (Tampa Bay's former division rival) on November 8, 2009.
 Raymond James Stadium was also transformed via orange banners and classic field logos and fonts back to the classic Tampa Stadium look of the late 1970s.
 The Buccaneers won their first throwback game behind rookie quarterback Josh Freeman's first-career NFL start.
 The throwback game was to become an annual tradition, but went on hiatus after 2012 due to league-wide safety restrictions requiring players wear the same helmet throughout the season.
-After changes in league policies, the throwback uniforms are scheduled to return in 2023.
-The Buccaneers are 1–3 in throwback games.
+After changes in league policies, the throwback uniforms returned in 2023.

+Ahead of the 2025 season, to celebrate the franchise's 50th season, the Buccaneers unveiled a second throwback uniform based on the team's 1976 regular season uniforms.
+It features white jerseys and white trousers, orange block numerals outlined in red, red-orange-red sleeve stripes, the "Bucco Bruce" helmet, and a 50th season patch.
+This effectively retired the all-pewter uniform, which they last wore in 2023, in order to comply with the NFL's two-alternate/throwback uniform limit.
+Tampa Bay wore this ′76 Uniform in Week 3 against the Jets, and at Seattle in Week 5.
+The ′76 Uniforms were widely praised, and the Bucs won both games in which they were used.

+The Buccaneers are 3–5 all-time in throwback games.